 It would be in his next collaboration with Gulzar, Achanak (1973), that Khanna received some of the best reviews of his entire acting career.
 A loose adaptation of the Nanavati murder case, Achanak sees Khanna in top form playing an army officer who finds out his wife is having an affair with his best friend.
 He kills them both and is convicted.
 He escapes to immerse his wife’s mangalsutra in the Ganges but is grievously wounded as the law catches up with him.
 Though he survives, he is sent to the gallows to fulfill his sentence.
 Achanak and Mere Apne both highlight the fact that Khanna was quite open to doing films outside the regular mainstream, something he would continue with his fine work in films like Shaque (1976), Rihaee (1988), Lekin (1990) and Leela (2002), besides the incomplete Zooni.

 Even as Khanna tasted much success on the professional front and on the personal side, though he had married Gitanjali in 1971 and had two sons, Rahul, born in 1972 and Akshaye, born in 1975, he was restless.
 In Osho Rajneesh, Khanna found a spiritual mentor whom he felt could guide him towards peace of mind.
 Initially, he used to go to Osho’s ashram every weekend in Pune, sometimes even driving his shootings there, before being fully ordained on December 31st, 1975.
-In 1982, giving up his career and family, he would follow Osho to America where in ‘Rajneeshpuram’, he cleaned toilets, washed dishes and tended to the gardens.
+In 1982, giving up his career and family, he would follow Osho to America, where in ‘Rajneeshpuram’, he cleaned toilets, washed dishes and tended to the gardens.
 The strain told on his separation from his family.
 Gitanjali and he divorced in 1985.

 Even as he launched son Akshaye Khanna in Hindi films with Himalay Putra (1997) and continued doing the occasional film, now playing father and character roles, Khanna entered politics joining the Bharatiya Janata Party (BJP) in 1997.
 Barring the 2009 general elections when he lost, he has successfully contested and won from the Gurdaspur constituency in 1999, 2004 and 2014.
 He has also served as Union Minister for Culture and Tourism and as Minister of State for External Affairs.
-Prominent among his last films have been the Pakistani film, Godfather (2007), Wanted (2009), Dabangg (2010) and its sequel, Dabangg 2 (2012), and Rohit Shetty’s Dilwale (2015).
+Prominent among his last films have been the Pakistani film Godfather (2007), Wanted (2009), Dabangg (2010) and its sequel, Dabangg 2 (2012), and Rohit Shetty’s Dilwale (2015).

 Suffering from advanced bladder carcinoma, Vinod Khanna died in Mumbai on April 27, 2017.
+In 2018, he was awarded the Dadasaheb Phalke Award posthumously for his contribution to Indian cinema.